Teams use various iPaaS solutions to manage business relationships and organize workflows across platforms.

 Its more advanced features include filters, formatters, paths for conditional logic, and webhook connections.
 Plans range from free (with limited tasks) to enterprise tiers for high-volume use.

 Best for: Teams that need broad app coverage for simple, one-way automations.
-Zapier’s strength is its connector library, but most integrations are trigger-action based rather than true bidirectional sync.
+Zapier’s connector library is unmatched, but most integrations are trigger-action based rather than true bidirectional sync.
 Complex data transformations or cross-company scenarios aren’t its primary focus.

 2. Workato

-It aims for a low-code approach with an emphasis on ease of use and enterprise-grade automation.
-Workato also includes API management and bot-based workflow automation for more advanced use cases.
+Workato gets teams operational quickly through thousands of pre-built connectors and a community library of shared automation recipes.
+It takes a low-code approach with an emphasis on ease of use and enterprise-grade automation, and includes API management and bot-based workflow automation for more advanced use cases.

 3. Exalate

-Exalate lets you create reliable integrations between platforms like Jira, ServiceNow, Salesforce, Zendesk, Azure DevOps (including Azure DevOps Server), GitHub, Freshservice, Freshdesk, Asana, and other systems through custom REST API connectors.
+Exalate creates reliable integrations between Jira, ServiceNow, Salesforce, Zendesk, Azure DevOps (including Azure DevOps Server), GitHub, Freshservice, Freshdesk, Asana, and other systems through custom REST API connectors.

 It combines a no-code interface with an optional Groovy-based scripting engine.
-That means you can get started quickly with pre-configured sync rules, but also apply advanced programming logic to your integrations when your use case demands it.
+You can get started quickly with pre-configured sync rules, but also apply advanced programming logic when your use case demands it.

-What sets Exalate apart from most iPaaS tools on this list is its approach to cross-company integration.
+What separates Exalate from most iPaaS tools on this list is its approach to cross-company integration.
 Each side of the integration controls its own sync rules independently.
-Your team decides what data to share and how incoming data maps to your system, while your partner does the same on their end.
+Your team decides what data to share and how incoming data maps to your system.
+Your partner does the same on their end.
 Neither side can break the other’s configuration.

-Exalate includes an AI-assisted scripting assistant called Aida that helps generate Groovy script snippets for field mapping and sync rule configuration.
-Instead of writing scripts from scratch, you describe what you need and Aida produces the code, which you can then review and refine.
+Exalate includes an AI-assisted scripting assistant called Aida that generates Groovy script snippets for field mapping and sync rule configuration.
+You describe what you need, Aida produces the code, and you review and refine it.

 Best for: Cross-company integrations, MSPs managing multiple client environments, and teams that need deep bidirectional sync with independent control on each side.
 Especially strong for ITSM-to-development workflows involving Jira, ServiceNow, Zendesk, and Salesforce.